Maduro allies win majority in disputed Venezuela congress election

 “After the blackmail, the kidnapping of parties, censorship, fabrication of results, sowing terror, they announce what we have been saying - a fraud with 30%,” opposition leader Juan Guaido, the head of the current congress, wrote on Twitter.

+More than a dozen Latin American democracies, including Venezuela’s neighbors Brazil and Colombia, questioned the vote’s legitimacy.
+U.S. Secretary of State Mike Pompeo on Sunday called the election a “sham.”

-The opposition in 2015 won congress in a landslide, but the pro-Maduro supreme court blocked even the most basic legislation.
-In 2017, Maduro supplanted parliament with the creation of an all-powerful body known as the National Constituent Assembly.
+The opposition in 2015 won control of the National Assembly in a landslide, but the pro-Maduro Supreme Court blocked even the most basic legislation.
+In 2017, Maduro supplanted parliament with the creation of an all-powerful parallel body known as the National Constituent Assembly.

 Opposition legislators nonetheless used the platform to denounce Maduro around the world for human rights abuses, corruption, and economic mismanagement, proving a constant thorn in the side of the Socialist Party.